LinkedIn for Photographers. The Guide to Successful Promotion

 A professional photography community is a great way to expand your network with professionals doing similar things.

-There are various options how you can contribute.
+There are various options for how you can contribute.
 Comment in discussions or create your own.
 Such activity will reinforce your expert image.
 Besides, The Undercover Recruiter proves that your LinkedIn account will be 5 times more likely to be viewed if you are an active member of professional photography groups.

 9. Make people notice you

 After you complete your profile you need to boost your visibility on LinkedIn.
 Apart from joining discussions, you can share updates directly from your profile.
 They will be seen by all your followers and expand your reach.
-Buffer suggests that you get used to publishing at least 20 posts a month, as it will help you reach a full 60% of your audience and make you rank higher in search engine result pages.
+Buffer suggests that you get used to publish at least 20 posts a month, as it will help you reach a full 60% of your audience and make you rank higher in search engine result pages.

 TIP: According to the research by LinkedIn Marketing Solutions, the best time to post on LinkedIn is either in the morning (7:30-8:30 a.m.), during lunchtime (12 p.m.), or in the evening (5-6 p.m.) between Tuesday and Thursday.
 However, sometimes 8 p.m. works better when you want to reach CxO decision-makers.
 Keep to this schedule to expose your updates to a larger audience.

 Another option is to buy a premium subscription.
 It will give additional possibilities to get in touch with HR and marketing managers, as well as other decision makers, thereby getting more exposure in search.
 LinkedIn offers 4 premium subscription plans, depending on the goals you pursue.
-Choose Career plan if you are looking for job opportunities; or Business – if you want to promote your photography business.
+Choose Career plan if you are looking for job opportunities, or Business – if you want to promote your photography business.

 HACK: You can get a free 30-day trial of a premium account once you activate it.
 This period is enough to see whether premium features work well for you and attract new clients.